Humus

 Humus has a characteristic black or dark brown color and is an accumulation of organic carbon.
 Besides the three major soil horizons of (A) surface/topsoil, (B) subsoil, and (C) substratum, most soils have an organic horizon (O) on the very surface.
 Hard bedrock (R) is not in a strict sense soil.

-In classical soil science, humus is the dark organic matter in soil that is formed by the decomposition of plant, microbial and animal matter.
-It is a kind of soil organic matter with distinct properties due to its high surface area.
-It is rich in nutrients and retains moisture in the soil, more especially in soils with a sandy texture.
-Humus is the Latin word for "earth" or "ground".
+Humus is the stable form of soil organic matter derived from decomposition of plant and animal substances.
+Humic layer or humus horizon is the organic matter above the topsoil and below leaf litter which is finely divided having a high surface area.
+This layer consists of a large proportion of humus.
+Humus can be found in many layers of the soil, but usually in the upper layers.
+Humus, which ranges in colour from brown to black, is largely composed of carbon, and contains high amounts of nitrogen, and smaller amounts of phosphorus and sulfur.
+Humus retains moisture in the topsoil, in particular in soils with a coarse texture (e.g. sand).
+Humus is the Latin word for "ground" or "earth".

+Organisms which feed off the litter layer serve a key role in the formation of humus, known as humification.
+Earthworms are a major contributor to this process, alongside many other invertebrates, microbial processes, and fungi.

+Only the decomposed organic matter in soil is considered humus, while the portion still in the process of decomposition is referred to as detritus.
+Since the respective stages of transformation are gradual, a precise distinction is not possible.
+Neither humus nor detritus is dead matter; both are heavily permeated by microorganisms such as soil bacteria and fungi.

 In agriculture, "humus" sometimes also is used to describe mature or natural compost extracted from a woodland or other spontaneous source for use as a soil conditioner.
 It is also used to describe a topsoil horizon that contains organic matter (humus type, humus form, or humus profile).
 Humus has many nutrients that improve soil health, nitrogen and phosphorus being the most important.
 The ratio of carbon to nitrogen (C:N) of humus commonly ranges between 8:1 and 15:1 with the median being about 12:1.
-It also significantly improves (decreases) the bulk density of soil.
+It also significantly improves (that is, decreases) the bulk density of soil.
 Humus is amorphous and lacks the cellular structure characteristic of organisms.

-The solid residue of sewage sludge treatment, which is a secondary phase in the wastewater treatment process, is also called humus.
-When not judged contaminated by pathogens, toxic heavy metals, or persistent organic pollutants according to standard tolerance levels, it is sometimes composted and used as a soil amendment.
+The solid residue of biological wastewater treatment is also called humus.
+When not found to be contaminated by pathogens, toxic heavy metals, or persistent organic pollutants according to standard tolerance levels, it is sometimes composted and used as a soil amendment.

 Description

-The primary materials needed for the process of humification are plant detritus, dead animals and microbes (necromass), excreta of all soil organisms, and also black carbon resulting from past fires.
+The primary materials involved in the process of humification are plant detritus, dead animals and microbes (necromass), excreta of all soil organisms, and also black carbon resulting from past fires.
 The composition of humus varies with that of primary (plant) materials and secondary microbial and animal products.
 The decomposition rate of the different compounds will affect the composition of the humus.